U.S. Custom House

 - Storage facilities

-This building’s mechanical system is being modernized into a state-of-the-art, high performing system optimizing the building’s system to reduce energy consumption by 20 percent.
-For additional project details, you may download a project fact sheet here.
+This building’s mechanical system was modernized into a state-of-the-art, high performing system optimizing the building’s system to reduce energy consumption by 20 percent.

 For more information on facility repairs, space renovations, or to report a building maintenance issue, please contact the Rocky Mountain Call Center using the contact information in the upper right hand section of this page.

-Building Tenants: The building houses six government agencies and 650 employees within its 248,081 rentable square feet.
+Building Tenants: The building houses nine government agencies and approximately 200 employees within its 248,081 rentable square feet.
 These agencies provide extensive services to surrounding communities, city, county, state, and foreign governments.